MGA2-08-10_logic.jpgcolony plating

 The plasmid vector includes (1) an ampR gene for resistance to the antibiotic ampicillin, (2) a polylinker region that contains a number of unique restriction endonuclease recognition sites, located inside a (3) LacZ gene that allows the plasmid to metabolize the sugar X-galactose (X-Gal) and produce a blue by-product.

-A foreign DNA is restricted with one of the endonucleases in the polylinker, and recombined with a linearized plasmid cut with the same enzyme.
+A foreign DNA is cut with one of the endonucleases in the polylinker, and recombined with a linearized plasmid cut with the same enzyme.
 The plasmids are allowed to transform a population of bacteria.
 Of the very large number of bacteria in the experiment (106~9s), only a small fraction take up a plasmid, and of these only a few of those plasmid contain recombinant DNA.
-Rather than screen millions of bacteria individually, a two-stage selection scheme is employed to screen out, first untransformed bacteria, and then those without recombinant plasmids.
+Rather than screen millions of bacteria individually, a two-stage selection scheme is employed initially to screen out untransformed bacteria, and then those without recombinant plasmids.

 The bacteria are grown on a petri dish with ampicillin and X-galactose.
 (1) Only those cells that have an ampR gene from the plasmid can grow at all.
 (2) Of those that took up a plasmid, those that do not contain recombinant DNA have an intact polylinker in the

-On the petri plate at right, multiple millions of bacteria do not grow at all, a few hundred blue colonies grow without recombinant inserts, and only a few dozen white colonies indicate successful uptake of foreign DNA.
-Subsequent analysis will focus on these.
+On the petri plate at right, multiple millions of bacteria do not grow at all (and are not seen), a few hundred blue colonies grow without recombinant inserts, and only a few dozen white colonies grow from a single cell that successfully took up the foreign DNA.
+Subsequent analysis will focus on these white clones.

 Figures © 2002 by Griffiths et al.; all text material © 2012 by Steven M. Carr